Schwarzbaer/friction_zero/README.md

     at low repulsor powers, even though sufficient capacity is present?
 It can be mitigated by upping the repulsor power, but that leads to absurd jumping potential.
+    * At an activation_distance of 8m and a force of 10kN per repulsor, a 1t
+      Magnesium jumps into the air at 30km/h, reaching maybe 30-50 meters of height from an on-the-ground start.
+    * A target flight height of 6m leads to an actual flight height of 4m.
+At 4m, acceleration is near optimum, activation still staying below 100% constantly.
+One step higher, it going over 100% intermittendly is normal.
   * (low importance) Make angular stabilization deactivateable
 * File for map / vehicle values: TOML?
 YAML?
   * Write file from model data